Club Car Battery Charger Troubleshooting

 Many golf cart owners leave town for a couple of weeks without leaving someone behind to run maintenance checks on their automobiles.
 Within that period of absence, there is a good chance that the battery discharges.
 It gets even worse when the club car battery charger fails or won’t show a sign of life.

-Usually, a golf cart battery charger needs an amount of voltage to power the batteries for operation.
 It often needs voltage between the ranges of 20 to 35V.
 Therefore, if you ever encounter battery problems, what you need is a club car battery charger troubleshooting.

 Before then, read up on why the club car golf cart is not charging.